antoine1003/Chrome-Extension-IVAO-Online-ATC/README.md

 ### Language

-For now the plugin is in *english, french, portugese*.
+For now the plugin is in *english, french, portugese (PT & BR)*.
 You can add or help with translations in your native language here : https://poeditor.com/join/project?hash=sXcQfqtqFG

 ## License
 [GNU AGPL v3](https://choosealicense.com/licenses/agpl-3.0/)